kahliloppenheimer/simple-java-ray-tracer/README.md

 # Java Ray Tracer
-This is my implementation of a Ray tracer built from scratch in Java.
+This is my implementation of a Ray rayTracer built from scratch in Java.
 Below are a list of the objects it can currently render, a list of its current features, and a list of the features that are in the works.

 Here is a sample image the current version rendered: